Can-Am Express: All Japan Pro Wrestling (First run, 1989–1992)

 Doug Furnas and Dan Kroffat were long-time mainstays in All Japan Pro Wrestling (AJPW).
 Both men stood 5'11" tall.
 They teamed for the first time as heels on June 5, 1989 beating Footloose (Samson Fuyuki and Toshiaki Kawada) for the All Asia Tag Team Championship.
 They spent their early beginnings as a tag team and champions, feuding with Fuyuki and Kawada.
 After four months, they lost the titles back to Kawada and Fuyuki on October 20.
 Furnas and Kroffat regained the titles from Kawada and Fuyuki on March 2, 1990 winning the titles for a second time.
 They lost the titles a month later to the popular tag team of Kenta Kobashi and Tiger Mask II.
 They wrestled many makeshift tag teams and tried to regain their All Asia tag titles.
 They spent the rest of the year, feuding with tag team champions.
-On April 20, 1991, they defeated Dynamite Kid and Johnny Smith ending their short reign of just two weeks.
+On April 20, 1991, they defeated The Dynamite Kid and Johnny Smith ending their short reign of just two weeks.
 As a result of this victory, Furnas and Kroffat became 3-time All Asia Tag Team Champions, a record held by former champions Samson Fuyuki and Toshiaki Kawada.
 As a result, there were only two teams during that time to hold the All Asia tag titles three times.

 On July 8, they would lose the titles to Johnny Ace and Kenta Kobashi.
 AJPW wanted Furnas and Kroffat to regain the All Asia tag titles, so Joel Deaton and Billy Black were used as champions and defeated Ace and Kobashi for the titles and eight days later, they were defeated by Furnas and Kroffat for the titles.
 As a result of this victory, this unlikely Canadian-American duo became All Asia Tag Team Champions for a fourth time holding a record for most time as champions.
 They would hold the titles for 304 days, becoming eleventh longest reigning champions before they eventually lost the titles to Tsuyoshi Kikuchi and Kenta Kobashi on May 25, 1992 becoming a dominant team of their era.
 They left Japan and went to work in Mexico.